dathtu/capslock/README.md

 ![remapped layout](docs/img/win-layout.png)
 ### MacOS
-Visit [Vonng/capslock](https://github.com/Vonng/Capslock) who has done excellent work for for MacOS.
+Visit [Vonng/capslock](https://github.com/Vonng/Capslock) who has done excellent work for MacOS.

 My own version for MacOS will be updated here.

 ## Installation
 ### Windows
 - Install [AutoHotkey V2](https://www.autohotkey.com/)
-- Download the `capslock.ahk` to your Windows PC
+- Download the `capslock.ahk` to your Windows PC or you can clone this repo if your are familiar with git
 - Double-click to run it
 - Adjust the script to your own preference.